 Due to the remoteness of the island and at times extreme weather conditions, the project was logistically challenging.

 Equipment and tools needed were shipped via Orkney in specially chartered vessels.
-Access for personnel was eitherby 8 seater plane and a 25 min flight, or by small ferry taking 3 hours from Shetland.
+Access for personnel was either by 8 seater plane and a 25 min flight, or by small ferry taking 3 hours from Shetland.

-Wind & Sun carried out the installation during several trips over the summer fitting the 588kWh 44 tonne battery store, 126kW inverter system and 50kWp PV array.
+Wind & Sun carried out the installation during several trips over the summer of 2018 fitting the 588kWh 44 tonne battery store, 126kW inverter system and 50kWp PV array.
 Three new 60kW wind turbines were then delivered and erected by Harbon Wind Turbines.

 The island properties and generation were connected using a new high-voltage 3.3kV network across the island fitted by SSE contracting.

-The PV’s first charged the batteries and then the HV island network was energised to allow the turbines to feed into the new grid.
+After the system was switched on the PV’s first charged the batteries and then the HV island network was energised to allow the turbines to feed into the new grid.
 These were allowed to run up to full output and then controlled using a rise in frequency to back off generation as batteries became full.
 This frequency rise is also used to switch on heating loads to take advantage of windy weather using 150 frequency controlled switches.

 Finally the back-up generator was tested with the system and then island properties added one-by-one to the new system.